World Baseball Softball Confederation (WBSC)

 Subscribe for full access to World Baseball Softball Confederation (WBSC)'s profile

-World Baseball Softball Confederation (WBSC) sells broadcasting rights of its 8 baseball and softball competitions to 54 companies globally, covering 20 countries.
+World Baseball Softball Confederation (WBSC) sells broadcasting rights of its 8 softball and baseball competitions to 54 companies globally, covering 20 countries.
 World Baseball Softball Confederation (WBSC)'s rights holders include Sky Group.
-World Baseball Softball Confederation (WBSC) currently holds 8 broadcasting rights for sports competitions including baseball, multi-sport and softball.
+World Baseball Softball Confederation (WBSC) currently holds 8 broadcasting rights for sports competitions including softball, multi-sport and baseball.

 Example Sports Rights Customers